kluctl/kluctl/docs/kluctl_project.md

   * `refPattern` specifies a regex pattern to use when looking for candidate branches and tags.
 If this is specified, using `ref` is forbidden.
 This will result in multiple dynamic targets.
 Each dynamic target will have `ref` set to the actual branch name it belong to.
 This allows using of `{{ target.targetConfig.ref }}` in all other target fields.
+  * `file` specifies the config file name to read externalized target config from.
 * `dynamicSealing` in `sealingConfig` allows to disable sealing per dynamic target and instead reverts to sealing only once.
   See [A note on sealing](#a-note-on-sealing) for details.
 * all other fields are the same as for normal targets

+### Simple dynamic targets

+A simplified form of dynamic targets is to store target config inside the same directory/project as the `.kluctl.yml`.
+This can be done by omitting `project`, `ref` and `refPattern` from `targetConfig` and only specify `file`.

 ### A note on sealing